wasixd/WASI-MD/README.md

 ##
 - *WASI MDVis not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Venocyber-Md at your own risk by keeping this warning in mind.*
+- *Use WASI-Md at your own risk by keeping this warning in mind.*
 - [`Deploy on Heroku`]( https://dashboard.heroku.com/new?template=https://github.com/wasixd/WASI-MD)

 [![wasi tech](https://readme-typing-svg.demolab.com?font=Anton&size=30&pause=998&color=F51FFF&background=F7F2F20A&vCenter=true&random=false&width=465&lines=thank+you%F0%9F%91%8B!;for+using+WASI+MD;🙏;🙏+✍🏾;🥰)](https://github.com/wasixd)